How to Create Your Business Identity: Address and Phone

 Business Address Options

-The mail store option can give the appearance of a business with a physical address, that might make some consumers more at ease working with you over seeing a P.O.
+The mail store option can give the appearance of a business with a physical address, that might make some consumers more at ease working with you overseeing a P.O.
 Box.
-With a mail service, your address is the mail services address plus you box number.
-For example: 123 Elm Street, #123.
+With a mail service, your address is the mail services address plus your box number.
+For example, 123 Elm Street, #123.
 This looks more like a location than P.O.
 Box 123.

 Business Phone Options

 Even 100 percent of online businesses need a phone.
 While your clients or customers may not call you, you'll need it for other reasons, such as for the services you use (i.e. web hosting).
 Many home business owners start off using their current phone, but there are several advantages to setting up a business line.

 - You can keep business and personal separate.
 When your phone rings, you don't want to worry that your child is answering a client call.
 When a business line rings, you know it's business, and when your personal phone rings, you know its personal.

 - Phone related tax deductions are easier to track.
 The IRS doesn't like comingling of your personal and business accounts.
 If you use your personal phone, you can only deduct the direct business expenses.